Forecasts (Economic and Fiscal Updates)

 These forecasts are published usually twice each year: the Budget Economic and Fiscal Update (BEFU) is published with other Budget documents in May of each year, and the Half Year Economic and Fiscal Update (HYEFU) is usually produced in December.
 A Pre-election Economic and Fiscal Update is required to be published prior to a general election.

-The most recent published forecast is the Budget Economic and Fiscal Update (BEFU) 2013, which was published on 16 May 2013.
+The most recent published forecast is the Half Year Economic and Fiscal Update (HYEFU) 2015 which was published on 15 December 2015.

 See the Archive of Economic and Fiscal Updates for forecasts back to 1997.